Emilio Martinez's first exposure to art came early in life, when his parents took him to the Visionary Art Museum and the Baltimore Museum of Art.

 Fortified by a $577 million endowment as of 2010, the 153-year-old art, engineering and architecture school offers full $37,500-a-year scholarships to each student.

 Cooper Union is considering charging tuition for the first time in more than a century, reportedly due to money troubles in a weak economy.
-But even if the college does start charging tuition, it would not star with next year's freshmen.
+But even if the college does start charging tuition, it would not start with next year's freshmen.

 "The class of fall 2012 will not be charged tuition," said Jolene Travis, a Cooper Union spokeswoman.